samuelcotterall/touchdown/README.markdown

 	</script>

-Use Media Queries or whatever to show/hide the lists and `<selects>` depending on screensize.
+Use Media Queries or whatever to show/hide the lists and `<select>`s depending on screensize.
 Do this however you like, it’s up to you:

 	.touchdown-list {display: none;}
 	.touchdown {display: block;}